Tomas-Pierce-at-UNC/MothDrinks/README.md

 * data/moth26_2022-02-25_Cine2.cine

 ### Extracted Frame Measurements
-Measurements of traits extracted by neural networks are present in the meniscus_measurements.json and (WIP) files.
+Measurements of traits extracted by neural networks are present in the meniscus_measurements.json and proboscis_measurement3-net.json files.
-The schema followed in meniscus_measurements.json is (WIP).
-The schema followed in (WIP) is (WIP).
+The schema followed in meniscus_measurements.json is that of a dictionary between filenames as keys and values of lists of lists of measurements where each sublist contains the frame number, coordinates, and several morphological measurements.
+The schema followed in proboscis_measurement3-net.json is similar.
+Note that both of these files may include multiple object measurements, and rules implemented in aggregate_figures.py are how a selection is made on what to consider a meniscus or a proboscis tip.

+### Metadata
+Information about ingested nectar mass is in the spreadsheet file max_intake_possible_by_recording.csv.
+Information about the posture of moths in recordings is in the spreadsheet file postures.ods.
+Information about pixel to distance and volume conversions is in the spreadsheet file unit_convert_table.csv.

 ### Neural Networks
-The neural network responsible for locating nectar meniscuses is in a compressed archive in the file (WIP).
+The neural network responsible for locating nectar meniscuses is in a compressed archive folder named meniscus_track_4.
-The neural network responsible for locating the proboscis tips is in a compressed archive in the file (WIP).
+The neural network responsible for locating the proboscis tips is in a compressed archive folder named proboscis_model_b7.

 ## Important Scripts
 * `aggregate_figures.py` - used to generate figures from the data in meniscus_measurements.json and proboscis_measurements3-net.json
 * `use_meniscus_finder_to_track.py` - used to measure the meniscus position from video data using the neural network in meniscus_utils/meniscus_track_4 which outputs into meniscus_measurements.json
 * `proboscis_extraction_with_sigmoid_activation.py` - used to measure the proboscis tip position from video data using the neural network in probosics_utils/proboscis_model_b7 which outputs into proboscis_measurements3-net.json
-* contents of folder meniscus_utils are used to train the meniscus focused neural network
+* contents of folder meniscus_utils are used to train and test the meniscus focused neural network
-* contents of folder proboscis_utils are used to train the proboscis focused neural network
+* contents of folder proboscis_utils are used to train and test the proboscis focused neural network
-* contents of folder

 ## How to use
 Install.
 Acquire data in CINE format and put it in a data2/ directory inside the cloned repository.
 Run (WIP) to get measurements of meniscus position in (WIP).
 Run (WIP) to get measurements of proboscis tip position in (WIP).
 Run the aggregate_figures.py script to show visualizations of data including drinking rates and proboscis submergence.